thaitype/kubricate-website/docs/v1/guide/how-to-guides/working-with-secret-manager.md

 KUBRICATE_SECRET_API_KEY=sk_test_123456789
 ```

+The `EnvConnector` automatically looks for environment variables with this prefix.

+## Inject secrets into stack

-3. Inject into your stack:
+Use the SecretManager in your stack:

 ```ts
 // src/stacks.ts